dev-emartins/dev-emartins/README.md

 - 👀 I’m interested in programming and technological solutions.
 - 🌱 I’m currently learning web languages and non-relational databases.
 - 💞️ I’m looking to collaborate on with areas of development that provide improvements in people's lives.
-- 📫 How to reach me via email and from Github
+- 📫 How to reach me via email and from Github.

 <!---
 Everaldo-Martins/Everaldo-Martins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.